Privacy Policy — Smartensity

 • encryption in transit (TLS 1.2+),

-• encryption at rest (provided by Supabase / <HOSTING>),
+• encryption at rest (provided by Supabase and our hosting provider),

 • access-permission minimization (“least privilege”) for the team,